Polyacrylic acid: Production

-About 1,600,000,000 kg were produced in 2008.
+The global market was estimated to be worth $3.4 billion in 2022.

 Structure and derivatives

 Polyacrylic acid is a weak anionic polyelectrolyte, whose degree of ionisation is dependent on solution pH.
 In its non-ionised form at low pHs, PAA may associate with various non-ionic polymers (such as polyethylene oxide, poly-N-vinyl pyrrolidone, polyacrylamide, and some cellulose ethers) and form hydrogen-bonded interpolymer complexes.
 In aqueous solutions PAA can also form polycomplexes with oppositely charged polymers such as chitosan, surfactants, and drug molecules (for example, streptomycin).

 Physical properties

 Dry PAAs are sold as white, fluffy powders.

+Derivatives

-In the dry powder form, the positively charged sodium ions are bound to the polyacrylate, however in aqueous solutions the sodium ions can dissociate.
-The presence of many metal cations allows the polymer to absorb a high amount of water.
+In the dry powder form of sodium polyacrylate, the positively charged sodium ions are bound to the polyacrylate, however, in aqueous solutions the sodium ions can dissociate.
+The presence of sodium cations allows the polymer to absorb a high amount of water.

 Applications

 Absorbent

-PAA is widely used in dispersants and since the molecular weight has a significant impact on the rheological properties and dispersion capacity, and hence applications.
+PAA is widely used in dispersants.
+Its molecular weight has a significant impact on the rheological properties and dispersion capacity, and hence applications.
 The dominant application for PAA is as a superabsorbent.
 About 25% of PAA is used for detergents and dispersants.

-Polyacrylic acid and its derivatives are used in disposable diapers.
-Acrylic acid is also the main component of Superadsorbent Polymers (SAPs), cross-linked polyacrylates that can absorb and retain more than 100 times of their own weight in liquid.
-The US Food and Drug Administration authorised the use of SAPs in packaging with indirect food contact.
+Polyacrylic acid and its derivatives (particularly sodium polyacrylate) are used in disposable diapers.
+Acrylic acid is also the main component of Superabsorbent Polymers (SAPs), which are cross-linked polyacrylates that can absorb and retain more than 100 times of their own weight in liquid.
+The US Food and Drug Administration authorized the use of SAPs in packaging with indirect food contact.